 Come to our open day and see what makes us special.

-Welcome to the Early Years at Dame Bradbury’s.
+Welcome to Nursery & Early Years at Dame Bradbury’s.
 We look forward to getting to know you and your child.

 The first years of education are a voyage of discovery – exploring, questioning, initiating ideas and taking pride in every achievement.
 We lay the foundations for a lifelong love of learning, working closely with parents and sharing each child's experiences as they explore the world around them, learning through play and beginning their journey of independent, creative and reflective thinking.

-Please do get in touch, we'd love to meet you and show you around our beautiful school!
+Please do get in touch, we'd love to meet you and show you around our amazing school!